fnando/parsel-js/README.md

 Encrypt and decrypt data with a given key.

-This library was created to allow an easy communication protocol between Ruby and Node.js.
+This library was created to allow an easy data exchange between Ruby and Node.js.

 Check it out the Ruby counter-part: <http://github.com/fnando/parsel-rb>.